guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ![Marian Translation](../assets/generation_benchmarks/translation_marian.svg "Marian translation"){:width="80%"}

 The next figure illustrates the same experiment, taking the T5-base model (the only differences lies in the neural network architecture, the rest of the pipeline and settings remain identical).
 For a small effective batch size (3 input sentences), the benefits are in line with the Marian-based translation - approximately 50% reduced execution time for the Rust version.
 Interestingly, these benefits decrease significantly for larger effective batch sizes.
-This issue is still being investigated and may be cause by the handling of padding for sequences with varying length, or because T5 is a significantly larger model than Marian.
+This issue is still being investigated and may be caused by the handling of padding for sequences with varying length, or because T5 is a significantly larger model than Marian.

 ![T5 Translation](../assets/generation_benchmarks/translation_t5.svg "T5 translation"){:width="80%"}